HimaSagar12/Graphrag/HOW_TO_USE.md

 3.  **Using the App:**

-    -   Enter the URL of a Git repository into the text field.
-    -   Click the "Generate Graph" button.
+    -   Click the "Generate Graph from Local Code" button.
-    -   The app will clone the repository, analyze the code, and display the code graph.
+    -   The app will analyze the code in the `codebase_example` directory and display the code graph.
     -   You can then download the graph as an HTML file using the "Download HTML" button.